fgt996/Clustering4Investment/README.md

 # Clustering4Investment
-This project starts from the research article "An unsupervised learning framework for marketneutral portfolio".
-It contains some code related to the experimental part of the paper.
+This project contains some code related to the construction of an investment strategy based on clustering.
 In particular, a study of multiple time-horizons risk factors is carried out.

 These are the starting points: